 7.4 The location of the code for the StateTracker program

-8.1 Getting started with the Rental Swing application
+8.1 Getting started with the Rental Swing application9 The Rental Web Application

 8.2 The location of the Rental Swing application code

-9.1 The location of the code for the Rental Web application
+9.1 The location of the code for the Rental Web application10 The Rental Enterprise Application

 9.2 Build order dependency